 Free Transform in Clip Studio Paint is very simple.
-With it, you can scale your image, rotate it, flip your selection horizontally or vertically and even distort it a bit!
+With it, you can scale your image, rotate it, flip your selection horizontally or vertically, and even distort it a bit!

 How can you Free Transform a selection in Clip Studio Paint?
 Simply go to ‘Edit -> Transform -> Free Transform or press ‘Ctrl+T’ on your keyboard.
 You’re now ready to make any change you need to make!

-You might notice though, that once you enter this mode, some options and settings will appear and there’s more to Free Transform than it looks at first glance.
+You might notice, though, that once you enter this mode, some options and settings will appear and there’s more to Free Transform than it looks at first glance.

-Resizing the whole work or just parts of it, flipping things around and very rarely distorting things a bit.
+Resizing the whole work or just parts of it, flipping things around and rarely distorting things.

 You can access it by either selecting the layer or layers you want to transform or make a selection of a specific part of your drawing.

-Scaling and Rotating
+Scaling and Rotating With Free Transform

 Once you enter in Free Transform mode, a frame will appear around your selection.
-The points around this frame can be used to scale up and down your drawing or rotate it.
+The points around this frame can scale up and down your drawing or rotate it.

-When you’re able to rotate the selection a curved arrow with two ends will appear.
+When you can rotate the selection a curved arrow with two ends will appear.
 To resize, it shows a straight arrow.

 For example, if you’re trying to scale it up, you’ll notice the selection will start to look fuzzy and distorted.
-If it’s a very small resize of the selection.
+It won’t be noticeable if it’s a very small resize of the selection.

 I always use vector layers for my line art so that I can resize them if I ever need to.